-Chester County Domestic Violence Lawyer
+Lancaster County Domestic Violence Lawyer

 Domestic violence is a tragedy, and heartbreaking for all involved.
 People are quick to have sympathy for the victim, however, they are equally quick to cast judgment on the accused.
 They forget that the accused is innocent until proven guilty beyond all reasonable doubt.
 They do not know that domestic violence accusations can stem from misunderstandings, or even false or exaggerated claims engineered by someone trying to gain an advantage in a legal proceeding, such as a child custody matter.

 When you are accused of domestic violence, it can feel like you are all alone, and that the people closest to you have turned against you.
 You could use someone on your side, fighting the accusations.

 Any accusation involving domestic violence comes charged with an emotional stigma that is difficult to fight.
 Many claims of domestic abuse stem from misunderstandings or manipulations, but they all begin a legal battle that is an uphill climb for the accused.

 Your rights may be trampled in law enforcement’s eagerness to protect the alleged victim.
 An experienced lawyer can fight to protect your rights during the challenging situation ahead of you.
 You need an aggressive attorney on your side who is not afraid to proactively ensure that you are innocent unless proven guilty.